ialbert/genescape-central/README.md

 [releases]: https://www.github.com/ialbert/genescape-central/releases

 **Windows**: Unzip then double-click the executable to start the program.
 You may need to give permission to run the software.
-In the future you can double-click the executable to start the program.
+Once you allow the software to run subsequently you can double-click the executable to start the program.

 **MacOS** The first time around unzip the program, then right-click and select **Open**.
 You then again have to agree to run the software.
-In the future you can double-click the executable to start the program.
+After allowing the program to run once you can in the future double-click the executable to start the program.

 On all platforms you may also use `pip install genescape` to install the software then run `genescape web` to start the web interface.

-## Accessing the interface
+## Accessing the graphical interface

-Once the program runs, visit the `http://localhost:8000` in your browser:
+The user interface is browser-based.
+Once the program runs, visit the `http://localhost:8000` URL in your browser:

 * [http://localhost:8000](http://localhost:8000)

-the page you see should look like this:
+The page you see should look similar to the image below:

 ![GeneScape interface][iface1]

 [iface1]: https://raw.githubusercontent.com/ialbert/genescape-central/main/docs/images/interface-empty.png

-When you are done with the program, close the terminal that started the program to stop the server.
+Once you are done running with the program, you will need to close the terminal that started the program or press CTRL+C to stop the program from running.

 ## Using the interface